Frequently asked questions

 Are your bars lactose-free?

-The dark chocolate bars may contain traces of lactose!
+The pure bars may contain traces of lactose!
 All bars are poured through one machine.
-This machine is always cleaned, but when changing from milk to dark, a small amount may remain.
-This amount is very small, but it does contain traces of lactose.
+This machine is always cleaned, but when changing from milk to dark, a small amount can always remain.
+This amount is very small but traces of lactose are present.

 Are your bars vegan?